ovh/docs/pages/web/hosting/cms_what_to_do_if_your_wordpress_site_is_hacked/guide.en-ca.md

 Just deleting the malicious code added by the hacker is not enough, you have to fix the flaw in its entirety.

 We recommend that you ask a [web master](https://partners.ovh.com) to help with this sort of task and/or seek guidance from the official WordPress forum.
-The OVH support team cannot provide direct assistance for this type of request under any circumstances.
+The OVHcloud support team cannot provide direct assistance for this type of request under any circumstances.

 ## Restoring your backup
 WordPress is made up of files and a database.
 You can restore your files to an earlier date.
-OVH gives you a 3-week history of the files in your webspace.
+OVHcloud gives you a 3-week history of the files in your webspace.
 As for the database you can go back seven days.
 Restore does not fix the security flaws, you just replace all the infected files with files from an uninfected backup.

 ## Restore your files via FTP
 You can restore the whole of your FTP space from the control panel but this can be complicated if you have multiple domains attached to the same hosting package.

 If you have multiple websites on your webspace, it is better to only restore the directory in question.
-See this guide for more [info](https://www.ovh.co.uk/g1593.retrieve-full-backup-or-specific-file-in-FTP-via-FileZilla)
+See this guide for more [info](https://docs.ovh.com/ca/en/hosting/restoring-ftp-filezilla-control-panel/)

 ## Restoring your SQL database
-If you need to, see our two guides, to [export](http://www.ovh.co.uk/g1394.exportation-bases-de-donneesde) your database.
+If you need to, see our two guides, to [export](https://docs.ovh.com/ca/en/hosting/web_hosting_database_export_guide/) your database.

 Once you have backed up your database (dump), you have to delete all the tables from [phpMyAdmin](https://phpmyadmin.ovh.net) in order to import your backup.